Wavelet-based Ramsey magnetometry enhancement of a single NV center in diamond: Model Hamiltonian and dephasing time

 \section{Model Hamiltonian and dephasing time}

-The ultimate limitation to sensitivity is born out of decoherence due to the interaction with the environmental $^{13}$C nuclei, as quantified by the dephasing time $T_2^*$.
-Choosing the computational $z$-quantization basis parallel to the NV-axis, the general spin Hamiltonian can be categorized into three parts,
+The ultimate limitation to sensitivity is born out of decoherence, as quantified by the dephasing time $T_2^*$ due to the interaction with the environmental $^{13}$C nuclei forming a spin bath.
+Choosing the computational $z$-quantization basis parallel to the NV-axis, the general spin Hamiltonian can be split into three parts,

-where $H_{\text{NV}}$, represents the NV-center, $H_{\text{int}}$ describes the interaction between the NV-center and the environment, and $H_{\text{env}}$ is the Hamiltonian of the spin bath.
-Under external magnetic field $B_0$, its explicit form becomes \cite{doherty13},
+where $H_{\text{NV}}$, represents the NV-center electronic and nitrogen spin, $H_{\text{int}}$ describes the interaction between the NV-center and the environment, and $H_{\text{env}}$ is the Hamiltonian of the spin bath.
+Under bias magnetic field $\vec{B}_0$, the Hamiltonian terms can be written explicitly~\cite{doherty13},